VLSIJEXA/FSM_lock/README.md

 # FSM_lock
+Need to design an FSM-based lock in Verilog.
+The lock opens with sequences like aabbba, aba, aaaaba, or a0bb0a.aabaa,aabbbbaa 'a' and 'b' can repeat, but after 'b', 'a' appears once to open the lock.
+'0' means stay in the same state. but these state aab,baa,a0ab,b0a lock not open .
 Problem Statement:
 Design a Finite State Machine (FSM) in Verilog that detects a specific unlock pattern based on three input signals: